All Episodes

 Tis the season.

-Tis the season uh at uh at EIB.
+Tis the season at EIB.

-But even though it's Christmas, government goes on, the lame duck session uh goes on, uh Obama rebound analysis, as the Associated Press is calling it.
+Obama rebound analysis, as the Associated Press is calling it.

-We got the Bush tax cuts for another two years.
+We've got the Bush tax cuts for another two years.

-Uh so instead we're going to keep the tax rates the same for two years.
+So instead, we're going to keep the tax rates the same for two years.

-And by the way, this is the insane level of debate in the United States of America uh at the moment.
+And by the way, this is the insane level of debate in the United States of America at the moment.

 Right now, the economy is moribund.